 Set priorities with your direct reports

 Gallup research also shows employee productivity increases by 56% on average when managers are involved in helping employees align their goals with the needs of the organization or overall company purpose.
-When employees work with their managers to both create Objectives and then align them with the organization’s mission and top priorities, productivity, and engagement soar.
+When employees work with their managers to both create Objectives and then align them with the organization’s mission and top priorities, productivity and engagement soar.
 As a manager, you should meet with your team members a few weeks before the upcoming quarter to help them set their quarterly goals in 15Five.
-Always keep in mind that their goals should be personally meaningful to them.
+Keep in mind that their goals should be personally meaningful to them.

 Follow up on priorities